-The autonomic nervous system is the portion of our brain that coordinates how our organs (heart, circulation, lungs, intestines, bladder, kidneys and liver) function, how intensely we react emotionally, how our hormones are regulated and how our immune system functions.
+The autonomic nervous system is the portion of our brain that coordinates how our organs (heart, circulation, lungs, intestines, bladder, kidneys, and liver) function, how intensely we react emotionally, how our hormones are regulated, and how our immune system functions.
 Understanding if the autonomic system is functioning correctly is often the key to many medical puzzles.

 The ANS is often referred to as the “automatic” nervous system in that its functions are not under voluntary control.
 And with such a major influence over the body, an imbalance in autonomic function is quite frequently a component of many chronic symptoms or illnesses.

 Your autonomic nervous system may not always work correctly.
-A poorly functioning autonomic nervous system can be from damage to the nerves themselves, medications and even from an imbalance of intestinal bacteria called SIBO, small intestine bacterial overgrowth.
+A poorly functioning autonomic nervous system can be from damage to the nerves themselves, medications, and even from an imbalance of intestinal bacteria called SIBO, small intestine bacterial overgrowth.

-Damage to the autonomic nervous system can occur from physical traumas such as concussions, traumatic brain injuries, chemotherapy, radiation therapy, stroke, infections or brain surgery.
+Damage to the autonomic nervous system can occur from physical traumas such as concussions, traumatic brain injuries, chemotherapy, radiation therapy, stroke, infections, or brain surgery.
 We now know autonomic damage can also occur from intensely negative emotional traumas.

 In addition to trauma, excessive consumption of nutrients such as omega-6 fatty acids (found in soy oil and other vegetable oils) or carbohydrates can lead to damage through a process known as overnutrition.
-Additional damage can occur through the “leaky gut” damage of bacterial overgrowth (SIBO), omega-3 fatty acid deficiency, toxin exposure (chronic alcoholism, heavy metal exposure, pollutants).
+Additional damage can occur through the “leaky gut” damage of bacterial overgrowth (SIBO), omega-3 fatty acid deficiency, and toxic exposure (chronic alcoholism, heavy metal exposure, pollutants).

-Any of these conditions can subtly affect your autonomic nervous system causing your stomach not to empty correctly giving you a sense of elevated hunger that is relieved by eating.
+Any of these conditions can subtly affect your autonomic nervous system causing your stomach not to empty correctly, giving you a sense of elevated hunger that is relieved by eating.

 Heartburn and the Autonomic Nervous System

-As discussed above, the Autonomic Nervous System (ANS) is a neurological network connecting your brain, spinal column and nerves to every organ in your body.
+As discussed above, the Autonomic Nervous System (ANS) is a neurological network connecting your brain, spinal column, and nerves to every organ in your body.
 This connectivity allows the ANS helps regulate and coordinate the function of all your body’s organs.